 For your second and third years you may continue with all three subjects or pursue only two of them.
-This is a matter you should discuss with your college tutors.
+This is a matter you should discuss with your College tutors.
 There are various requirements to take particular papers and restrictions on the option papers you can take.
 These are listed in detail in the Examination Regulations.
-Course outlines, teaching arrangements, and reading lists are on the WebLearn/Canvas sites for each department.
+Course outlines, teaching arrangements, and reading lists are on the Canvas sites for each Department, which you can access via the PPE Canvas site at https://canvas.ox.ac.uk/courses/71230.

 What follows here is an outline of what the papers in each of the three branches involve.
-You may well find it helpful to look at recent examination papers on OXAM help build up a picture of these papers.
+You may well find it helpful to look at recent examination papers on OXAM to build up a picture of these papers.
 If you find the examination questions interesting you are more likely to find working on the paper engaging.

-This information is subject to change: Economics options will be finalised at the options fair in Hilary Term of your second year; Politics and Philosophy special subjects and Politics supervised dissertations will be finalised and confirmed by email during your second year.
-You can only take one special subject within Philosophy or Politics, but you can take more than one special subject in different disciplines (so for example, you can take one Philosophy special subject and one Politics special subject).
+This outline information is subject to change: Economics options will be finalised at the options fair in Hilary Term of your second year; Politics and Philosophy special subjects and Politics supervised dissertations will be finalised and confirmed by email during your second year.
+You can only take one special subject within Philosophy, but you can take more than one special subject in different disciplines (for example, you can take one Philosophy special subject and one Politics special subject).
+You can take more than one special subject within both Politics and Economics.
 Contact the relevant undergraduate administrator if you have any questions about the papers on offer.